Thermodynamical versus logical irreversibility: a concrete objection to Landauer's principle: Maxwell's demon, Szilard's engine and ratchets

 Understanding of the Szilard's engine in the framework of Shannon's information theory is different.
 Because the phase space of the gas is discrete and finite, to a given microstate corresponds a given value of an integer random variable with a finite support.
 The gas is a random source of information, that can be encoded by using a number of bits per word (per microstate) equal to the Shannon's entropy (namely the quantity of information or the uncertainty about the source).
 As Shannon's entropy of microstates-distribution is the same as Gibbs' entropy, that is the same as Clausius' entropy, it follows that reducing the uncertainty of the source by a factor~2 (making the economy of one bit) has necessarily an energy cost at least equal to $T\ln2$ (according to the 2nd law used here, exactly as it was also in the Landauer's eraser approach).
 This is exactly what is done when Szilard's demon puts the wall prior to any measurement.
 But this should be seen as part of a cycle with an arbitrary beginning and end.
 So that the cost has not to be paid immediately but either by the rest of the process necessary to close the loop or its equivalent belonging to the previous cycle.
 This solution \textit{\`a la} Shannon does not enter in the detailed mechanism of the demon's black-box, thus leaving the space for specific implementations.
 It is free of any physical support for information because the entropy of the source (the emitter) does not depend on the presence or not of a receiver (the physical support).
+For instance, Brillouin\,\cite{Brillouin_1951} outlines that the demon needs light to see where the particle is (measurement) and that the energy needed for this light emission will prevent violation of the second law.

+What we know from Shannon, is that $T\ln 2$ must we paid somewhere for the Szilard's engine to work, but that this cost can be everywhere in the demon and is not necessarily due to an ERASE operation: 1) because ERASE is not unavoidable; 2) because ERASE can be done in a thermodynamical quasistatic manner.